Japan's October CPI falls at sharpest pace in over 9 years amid pandemic

 Last month, the BOJ lowered its CPI forecast for fiscal 2020, projecting a 0.6% year-on-year fall, far from the bank's 2% target.
 Gov. Haruhiko Kuroda has dismissed the idea of the travel initiative affecting overall price trends, saying its impact is limited to certain sectors.

+"When policy support is mainly aimed at preventing the economy from collapse, demand remains subdued and the CPI is expected to be in negative territory for a while," Ueno said.

+Despite the lingering effect of the pandemic, Japan's economy rebounded in the three months to September from its worst contraction in the April-June quarter when activity was depressed by a state of emergency over the virus outbreak.

-The virus outbreak has raised concerns about economic growth, pushing down crude oil prices.
+Crude oil prices were pushed down in October as the virus outbreak has raised concerns about economic growth.
 Kerosene prices sank 13.6% and those of gasoline 9.2%, according to the internal affairs ministry data.

+"Energy prices may recover but the Go To campaign will be in place for a while.
+So we will carefully watch how prices will move overall," a government official said.

+The travel subsidy program is scheduled to end in January, but the government is considering extending it.

 So-called core-core consumer prices, which exclude fresh food and energy items, shed 0.2% from a year earlier, the first decline in two months.